Jamyth/libs/packages/react-cloud-state/README.md

 The docs below is how you can manually setup this package, You are welcomed to install one of my cli tool called [`jamyth-script`](https://github.com/Jamyth/jamyth-script-v2/).
 As this package will be one of the dependencies of the cli tool, and easy generate the following codes in just one command !

 p.s.
 Jamyth is now working on the jamyth-script.
 Please wait.

+# Background

+Most of the time when we develop a webapp, we use state management library such as redux, etc...

+But there are some cases that we might want to access a state within a module or a small scope.

+What redux does is to make the state global, and we have to define the actions, reducer and stuff for just a boolean or array.

+Could we have something that can achieve a "semi-global" state, and also get rid of "Props drilling" issue ?

 # Installation